swwind/deno-x25519/README.md

 ## Notes

-This implementation should be const-time, but I did not test it so much.
+This WASM implementation should be const-time, but I did not test it so much.
 So use it at your own risk.

+By the way, WASM implementation requires SIMD feature to be enabled, this should not be a big problem if you are not come from last century.

 ## Benchmark